 Top 10 Foods Highest in Omega 3 Fatty Acids

-Omega-3 fatty acids are a type of polyunsaturated fat with various health benefits including reducing the risk of heart disease (1), reducing the risk and severity of dementia (2), and alleviating inflammation in arthritis sufferers (3).
-They are referred to as 'essential fats' as they cannot be made in the body, so have to be obtained through the diet.
+Omega-3 fatty acids are a type of polyunsaturated fat associated with various health benefits including reducing the risk of heart disease (1,2), reducing the risk and severity of dementia (3), alleviating inflammation in arthritis (4), and reduction of triglyceride levels.
+(5) Omega 3s are 'essential fats' as they cannot be made in the body, and must be obtained via diet.

 The 3 principal omega-3 fatty acids are:

 High omega-3 foods include flaxseeds, chia seeds, fish, walnuts, tofu, shellfish, canola oil, navy beans, brussels sprouts, and avocados.
-(4) The adequate intake (AI) for omega 3 fats is 1600mg per day (5,6).
+The adequate intake (AI) for ALA omega 3 fats is 1.6g per day (10).
+No adequate intake target for EPA and DHAs exists, so 1.6g is presented in this article to make it easier to compare sources of omega 3s.

 Below are the top 10 foods high in omega 3 fatty acids.
 For more, see the list of foods with a high omega 3 to omega 6 ratio, and the complete list of over 200 foods high in omega 3s.